Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Extended Related Work

 \section{Extended Related Work}

 Decision trees and decision tree ensembles, such as \ac{GBDT}, have remained very popular, despite the rise of deep learning models~\citep{grinsztajn2022tree}.
 These tree-based methods are highly valued for their interpretability, particularly when dealing with small datasets, mixed data types, and constrained computational resources.
 Recent advances in tree-based models have also introduced several approaches to enhance their efficiency.
 For instance, cost-efficient gradient boosting introduces mechanisms to account for feature acquisition and tree evaluation costs~\citep{cegb_Peter_2017}, which involves penalizing the use of new features based on their cost and minimizing the number of split nodes an input traverses during inference.
 Other work \citep{compact_ponomareva_2017} presents a method to train compact boosted tree ensembles for multi-class classification using vector-valued trees and layer-by-layer boosting.
 Bonsai~\citep{bonsai_Kumar_2017}, instead, yields a single decision tree model and reduces the model size by projecting the input data into a low-dimensional subspace.
 Two other approaches are QuickScorer~\citep{quicksorer_Lucchese_2017} and its enhanced version, RapidScorer~\citep{rapidscorer_Ye_2018}, decision tree ensembles both developed for search engines, where array structures are used to reduce model size.
 These methods prioritize enhancing processing speed over minimizing memory footprint by summarizing features and split values for joint calculation.
 Recently, \citet{arm_Koschel_2023} further adapted these approaches to IoT contexts, focusing on ARM CPUs prevalent in such devices.
 Their work involves adapting QuickScorer variants for these CPUs and applying fixed-point quantization to split nodes and leaf values, emphasizing computational enhancements over memory optimization.
 DimBoost \citep{dimboost_Jiang2018} made use of lower precision values during the calculation of gradient histograms in training as one of their contributions to improve the performance of \ac{GBDT} for high-dimensional data.
-Additionally, \citet{quantGBDT_Shi_2022} demonstrated that using just two or three bits suffices to represent gradients in GBDT training.
+Additionally, \citet{quantGBDT_Shi_2022} demonstrated that using just two or three bits suffices to represent gradients in GBDT training. {\citet{bitboost_Devos2020} represent input data as well as gradients in bit-level data structures to improve the runtime of \ac{GBDT} training.}